jsonresume/resume-schema/CONTRIBUTING.md

 * Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 * Submit you pull request.

+## Tips & Tricks for a good contribution

+* Be consistent with resume-schema's lexicon and [schema.org](http://schema.org/).
+* Keep it simple, stupid
+* Don't repeat yourself
+* Think about localization

 ## Code of conduct

 As contributors and maintainers of the jsonresume/resume-schema project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.